 - They’re so comfortable you don’t have to think about them.

-- You brush and floss them just like you do your natural teeth—no need to remove them for cleaning.
+- You brush and floss them just like your natural teeth—no need to remove them for cleaning.

 - They also help you retain your natural face shape and smile.

 They’re built to last.
-Dental implants that are properly cared for can last many decades.
+When dental implants are properly cared for, they can last for decades or a lifetime.
 Many other options, including certain types of dental bridges and dentures, may need to be replaced as often as every 5 to 10 years, requiring a more significant investment of time and money.

 You can live life with confidence.
 Your dental implants will be secure, so they won’t slip or click when you talk, eat or laugh.
 You’ll also find that your speech is more natural.
-With dental implants, you’ll have the peace of mind to eat what you love, say what you want to say, be as active as you want and smile broadly.
+With dental implants, you’ll have the peace of mind to eat what you love, say what you want to say, be as active as you want, and smile broadly and confidently.